-Launching in November 2021 at the Marina Bay Sands Expo and Convention Centre at the heart of Singapore’s financial district, ART SG will welcome around 70 significant international galleries alongside a cutting edge program of commissioned and site specific installations, experimental film, thought provoking talks and performances.
+Launching in November 2021 at the Marina Bay Sands Expo and Convention Centre at the heart of Singapore’s financial district, ART SG will welcome around 80 leading international galleries alongside installations, experimental film, thought provoking talks and performances.

 Bringing progressive concepts and curation to the Singapore art landscape, ART SG will deliver a custom-built fair of international standard and best practices, working from ground up to build a distinctive identity while fostering artistic excellence and cultural dialogue across Southeast Asia and the broader Asia Pacific region.

 Differentiated from other art fairs, ART SG is geared towards the interests of the globally minded collector and aims to expand these interests by promoting new discourse and connections; encouraging cross-border collecting and a broad network of collectors and galleries forming relationships in Singapore.

 Three gallery sectors: GALLERIES, FOCUS and FUTURES, will showcase high quality international content alongside distinctive Southeast Asian contemporary art practice, creating a multi-disciplinary and panoramic place of exploration for new and established collectors.

 Simon Kirby, Victoria Miro Gallery, London | Venice

 Ursula Sullivan, Sullivan + Strumpf, Sydney | Singapore

 Richard Koh, Richard Koh Fine Art, Kuala Lumpur | Singapore | Bangkok

 Exploring a diverse range of topics inspired by the Singapore art scene and beyond, the programme offers a chance to delve deeper into Southeast Asian contemporary culture in context to the global art landscape.